cj1128/tiny-x64-helloworld/README.md

 filesize  equ  $ - $$
 ```

-And this is our final result: 170 bytes.
+`nasm -f bin` to bake our binary and our final result is 170 bytes.

 ## Final Binary Anatomy